 If a student has a concern, they are encouraged to confide in one of the Designated Deputy Safeguarding Leads (DDSL).
 Details regarding the DDSLs are posted around the school.
-All information about child safeguarding at UWC East Africa is contained in the Child Protection Handbook which is available in both campus receptions.
+All information about safeguarding at UWC East Africa is contained in the Safeguarding Policy which is available on the website.